californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the types of Divorce Records available in California?

-The State of California provides two types of certified Divorce Records.
-These include the Divorce Decree and the Divorce Certificate.
+The State of California provides two types of certified Divorce Records: the Divorce Decree and the Divorce Certificate.
 Court case files for divorce proceedings represent another type of divorce record available in California.

 A divorce record may be an informational copy or an authorized copy.
-The informational copy is available to all members of the public, while the authorized copy is only provided to parties listed on the divorce certificate or the defending attorney.
-Note, informational copies have limited use for legal requirements.
+The informational copy is available to all members of the public, while the certified copy is only provided to parties listed on the divorce certificate or the defending attorney.
+Note that informational copies are limited in use for legal requirements.

 A divorce decree is a court document representing the final order signed by a judge terminating a marriage.
-This copy provides a summary of the rights and responsibilities of each party to the divorce.
-Other information found on a divorce decree includes financial responsibilities, division of assets and debts, child custody, visitation, alimony, child support, etc.
+This copy provides a summary of each party's rights and responsibilities in the divorce.
+Other information found on a divorce decree includes financial responsibilities, division of assets and debts, child custody, visitation, alimony, and child support.

-A divorce decree is an authorized divorce record provided by the Superior Court only to parties involved in the case and the attorneys.
+A divorce decree is an authorized divorce record that the Superior Court provides only to the parties and attorneys involved.

 A divorce certificate is a different record from a divorce decree.
 It is a vital record prepared and provided by the Vital Records Office of the California Department of Public Health (CDPH-VR).
 It is not as long as a divorce decree and consists only of the face sheet of the divorce action.
-Information provided on a divorce certificate includes the names of the parties to the divorce, the county where the divorce was filed, filing date, and the court case number.
+Information on a divorce certificate includes the parties' names to the divorce, the county where the divorce was filed, the filing date, and the court case number.

 As an informational copy, a divorce certificate obtainable in California is not a certified copy of the actual divorce decree.
-Therefore, it may not establish the divorce was ever finalized in the local court.
+Therefore, it may not be established that the local court finalized the divorce.

 How Do I Get Divorce Records in California?